 I love Basar and collect a packet each time I see a new brand but end up going back to my favourites.

-As covered in previous post, The essential Tools of the Trade, Basar is a Kashmiri/Pakistani spice mix used for curries.
+As covered in previous post, http://the essential tricks of the trade Basar is a Kashmiri/Pakistani spice mix used for curries.
 Its very much akin to curry powder with its own blend and mix of spices but it has the essential mustard seeds and oil incorporated.
 Al Noor is a commercial blend.

 There are nuances, little bursts of aroma, flavour profiles which makes them all unique but even still, a few really stand out for me because of those amazing layers of fragrance.
 Second to that heat!